jererc/bodiez/README.md

 For google firestore: create a google cloud project, enable firestore, create the default db, download the service credentials to `~/.bodiez/google_creds.json`.

-Otherwise the data is stored locally and can be shared between hosts using a cloud sync (MEGA, OneDrive).
+Otherwise the data is stored locally and can be shared between hosts using any cloud sync (MEGA, OneDrive, Google Drive, etc).

 Testing urls